devdinu/Dev-Mac-Setup/ReadMe.md

 # Developer Machine Setup With Ansible

 Trying to setup necessary and useful tools via ansible mainly aimed for MAC.
-Also including Debian Distribution.

 ## Setup
 * Iterm